jsunn-y/ALDE/README.md

 | `_{n}sigma.pt` | Posterior standard deviation values from the model, for all samples in the design space.
 Outputted each time a model has been trained in the campaign, where n indicates the number of queried samples used to train the model.
 Used during anlysis of uncertainty quantification.
 For the production runs, only the samples from the training set are valid. |

 ## Tuning the execution script
-We reccomend running the scripts with default parameters to reproduce to results from our study.
+We recommend running the scripts with default parameters to reproduce to results from our study.
 However, the following variables can be tuned in the execution script.

 | Variable| Default Value | Description |
 |:-----------|:-------:|:----------------:|